Peter Manor

-Peter Manor (1778–1847) was best known as the founder of the town of Providence, Ohio.
+Peter Manor (c.
+1778–1847) was best known as the founder of the town of Providence, Ohio.
 Of French-Canadian descent, Manor was a fur trader in northwest Ohio starting in the late 18th century.
 Native Americans in the area, primarily Odawa, considered him a friend, which helped his business.
 He continued to trade with Native Americans and opened up a trading post that operated until approximately the early 19th century.

 Development of Providence

 The defeat in 1794 of Indians in the Northwest Indian War, followed by the waging and conclusion of the War of 1812 with a preservation of US borders, resulted in increased pressure on the federal government by settlers to open up these lands to European-American settlement.
 The government made treaties with area tribes by which they ceded large blocks of land.
 In the 1830s, many were encouraged to agree to removal in the 1830s to areas of Indian Territory west of the Mississippi River, in future Kansas and Oklahoma.
 For instance, the last of the Odawa bands from northwestern Ohio left this area by 1839 (Rozick, 10-11).

 In 1822, Manor had constructed a sawmill and gristmill on the Maumee River in what became Providence, Ohio to encourage settlement and ensure he would have a business (Rozick, 12).
 He wanted to prepare for the influx of settlers he expected as the Northwest was being developed.